JohnChrin/Undergraduate/LISP/Integrals/README.md

 ```

 ## Use
 This integrals program has several built in testing evaluation functions (t1-t20), but you may also make use of the integrate function to draft your own equations.
+Consult the coding sample below to understand syntax of function call input.

 ```
 (t1)